soyware/OpenMarketClient/README.md

 If you don't have any accounts added you'll be asked to enter new account automatically, otherwise launch the program with "--new" command line option.

 ## Importing SDA's maFile
-Put SDA's unencrypted maFile into "accounts" folder (create it if you don't have it) and the program will import most details automatically.
+Put SDA's unencrypted maFile into "accounts" folder (create, if there's none) and the program will import most details automatically.

 ## Required details
 * Market API key ([you can get one here](https://market.csgo.com/docs-v2))